matthew-tfs/mjcb.io/content/blog/00005-lenovo-miix-630.md

 ## Thoughts ##

-This is a first generation device and I think it has promise.
-The performance of the Qualcomm Snapdragon chips are getting better with every release and it won't take long for these chips to catch up to the offerings from Intel and AMD.
+This is a first-generation device and I think it has promise.
+The performance of the Qualcomm Snapdragon chips is getting better with every release, and it won't take long for these chips to catch up to the offerings from Intel and AMD.

 At the time of this writing, I was using the Windows 10 1803 update.
 When the 1809 update is released I will update this post if I notice any changes with the device.